What is Istio?

-If the Cloud Logging API is enabled in your Google Cloud project, your Istio mesh will automatically send logs to Logging, where they will appear in the Logs Viewer.
+If the Cloud Logging API is enabled in your Google Cloud project, your Istio mesh automatically sends logs to Logging, where they appear in the Logs Viewer.
 See the Cloud Logging documentation to find out more about what you can do with the log data, such as exporting logs to BigQuery.

-You can enable Cloud Trace so that your Istio mesh automatically sends trace data to Cloud Trace, where it appears in the trace viewer.
-Note that to get the most from distributed tracing to help find performance bottlenecks, you will need to change your workloads to instrument tracing headers.
+You can enable Cloud Trace so that your Istio mesh automatically sends trace data to Trace, where it appears in the trace viewer.
+To get the most from distributed tracing to help find performance bottlenecks, you need to change your workloads to instrument tracing headers.
 You can find out how to do this in the Istio Distributed Tracing guide.